x-extends/vxe-table/README.en.md

   * Designed for single row table editing, supports addition, deletion, modification and query as well as more expansion, with powerful functions and performance at the same time

 * Plan
-  * [x] v1 Based on vue2.6+, Support for all major browsers
+  * [x] v1.0 Based on vue2.6+, Support for all major browsers
-  * [x] v2 Based on vue2.6+, Support for all major browsers
+  * [x] v2.0 Based on vue2.6+, Support for all major browsers
-  * [x] v3 Based on vue2.6+, Only supports modern browsers, not IE, improving rendering performance
+  * [x] v3.0 Based on vue2.6+, Only supports modern browsers, not IE, improving rendering performance
+  * [x] v3.5 Based on vue2.6+, Only support modern browser, sticky table, stability and fluency
-  * [x] v4 Based on vue3.0+, Only supports modern browsers, not IE, improving rendering performance
+  * [x] v4.0 Based on vue3.0+, Only support modern browser, sticky table, stability and fluency

 ## Browser Support